Claiming tax relief for your children

 - child’s date of birth

-If your child is over 15 years old you'll also need to include the name of the school they attended.
+If your child is over 15 years old you'll also need to include the name of the school they attended (paper only).

 If your child has investment income in their own right during the year, enter the amount (don’t include income from earnings, this isn’t taken into account to calculate the tax deduction).